Keeping You Informed in Year 9

 Design & Technology

 Design & Technology is taught to all Key Stage 3 students.
-Years 7, 8 and 9 experience three main focus areas of Resistant Materials Technology, Product Design and Food and Nutrition.
+Years 7, 8 and 9 experience three main focus areas of Product Design, Systems and Control and Food and Nutrition.
 ICT is used in all of the modules.

 In Year 9 we continue to develop Design and Technology capability and we build upon the skills, knowledge and understanding from Years 7 and 8.
 This course is also preparation for GCSE D&T courses and GCSE Hospitality and Catering.
 Whilst the projects may appear to result in very different outcomes, the essential core element of designing and making is evident, whatever the product.
 This enables students to realise that behind every product lies a common ‘design process’.
 It teaches students to understand, appreciate, make and evaluate products, and gives them an insight into methods of design and production.

-Students are taught in groups of maximum 20, (mixed gender and ability), for a period of 8 weeks in one focus area by one teacher.
-They then move on to the next teacher for a different focus for a similar period until four modules have been completed across the year.
-Each module will have homework set each week.
+Students are taught in groups of maximum 20, (mixed gender and ability), for a period of 7 weeks in one focus area by one teacher.
+They then move on to the next teacher for a different focus for a similar period until three modules have been completed across the year.
+Each module will have regular homework set.
 Typical homework will include research and investigation into existing products related to the topic, identifying and carrying out customer interviews and recording feedback, learning key vocabulary, and undertaking appropriate, innovative designing tasks.
-Design and Technology capability will be built upon over the year to give a final National Curriculum Level.
+Design and Technology capability will be built upon over the year to give a final teacher assessment.
 The student will often be using GCSE criteria and grading to support them with their tasks.

 - Technical knowledge